abuxton/puppet_audit/README.markdown

 ##Overview

-Developed for Aramco, the puppet_audit module packages 3 defined resource types to check the presence / integrity of sensitive files, directories and symbolic links.
+The puppet_audit module packages 3 defined resource types to check the presence / integrity of sensitive files, directories and symbolic links.

 ##Module Description